camunda/camunda-docs/docs/components/connectors/use-connectors/inbound.md

 ---
 id: inbound
-title: Use an Inbound Connector
+title: Use an inbound connector
 description: Learn how to use inbound Connectors
 ---